Lakes of Ladakh

 • Leh – Srinagar Highway up till Sangam

-• Drive though the most remote & scenic routes of Ladakh
+• Drive through the most remote & scenic routes of Ladakh

 • Visit SEVEN beautiful lakes in Ladakh

-• Visit Sham Valley, Sumur & Panamik Village, Rezang La War Memorial
+• Visit Sumur sand dunes, Panamik Village, Rezang La War Memorial & Puga Hot Springs

 • Leh (5N)